tnagler/VineCopula/README.md

         density.
 Possibly coupled with standard normal margins (default for `contour`.)

-  * `BiCopEst`: Estimates a bivariate copula to given data and a prespecified family.
+  * `BiCopEst`: Estimates a bivariate copula fwith a prespecified family.
     Estimation can be done by maximum likelihood (`method = "mle"`) or inversion of the empirical Kendall's tau (`method = "itau"`, only available for one-parameter families).
 Returns an object of class `BiCop`.

-  * `BiCopSelect`: Estimates a bivariate copula for a selection of families and selects the best fitting model (using either AIC or BIC).
+  * `BiCopSelect`: Estimates a bivariate copula for a set of families and selects the best fitting model (using either AIC or BIC).
     Returns an object of class `BiCop`.